joerivanveen/faq-with-categories/readme.md

 - Only 1 central FAQ list is supported (though you can display subsets of the FAQs anywhere you want)

-- Currently only with shortcodes, no widgets yet
+- Currently only with shortcodes, no widgets or blocks

-- Filtering and searching the FAQs only work with javascript enabled (but then again, so does most of Wordpress)
+- Filtering and searching the FAQs only work with javascript enabled (but then again, so does most of WordPress)

 ## Short codes